 The archipelago of Zanzibar consists of two main islands: Unguja and Pemba.
-Unguja (aka Zanzibar Island) is the more populated and famous of the two.
+Unguja (aka Zanzibar Island) is the most populated and famous.
 This list of top Zanzibar beaches is from Zanzibar Island.
+Zanzibar is located in the Indian Ocean, just 15 miles (25 km) off the coast of mainland Tanzania.

 It's easy to take a short plane ride or a ferry from the capital Dar Es Salaam to Zanzibar.